asr1/digital-garden/src/site/notes/Reading and Writing/Writing I Enjoy.md

 How did you get here?
 I just stuck out my thumb

+What are you doing here?
+My best

 ## Sam Kriss
 > Charles likes helicopters.
 It might be the only thing he has in common with his family: they’re all helicopter pilots.
 Rescue pilots, military pilots.
 It’s chivalry again.
 The armoured knights of the atomic age.
 > ([source](https://samkriss.substack.com/p/in-englands-dreaming))

+>  shooting an arrow and painting a bullseye around it ([sources](https://austinkleon.com/2018/10/15/arrows-and-targets/))

+when they burned the library of Alexandria the crowd cheered in horrible joy.
+They understood that there was something older than wisdom, and it was fire, and something truer than words, and it was ashes ([source](https://twitter.com/yurirando/status/1514682739475169285?lang=en))